NataliaSegura/Macrocomplex-builder/README.md

 *2*. **Microtuble modeling**

-It would be a good point to modify the algorithm approach which could improve the correct shape of the microtuble, as well as other non limit structures.
+It would be a good point to modify the algorithm approach which could improve the correct shape of the microtubule, as well as other non limit structures.
 We think that a way to do it could be to fisrt itearte the program by chain interactions as it does, but and, at a certain time force it to start again, but adding those interactions that had not been added yet.

 *3*. **ATP Synthase modeling**